-Fitting correctly working cables (which usually means new ones), new rubber parts such as drive shaft rubber boot, fork gaiters, cable covers, connections for the carbs to the cylinder heads, etc. LOTS OF ETC!
-You will likely have to remove, clean, & grease the wheel(s) & steering head bearings.
+Fitting correctly working cables (which usually means new ones), new rubber parts such as drive shaft rubber boot, fork gaiters, cable covers, connections for the carbs to the cylinder heads, etc. You will likely have to remove, clean, & grease the wheel(s) & steering head bearings.
 You will need to do a proper bearing adjustment on these items.
-You may need new brake shoes, if not from wear at least from age.
+You may need new brake shoes or pads, if not from wear at least from age.
 You may have to repair the gas tank from internal rust or bulging paint at the bottom, signifying rusting-through.
 You may need to remove the transmission, clutch, oil pump cover, etc., & replace parts & seals & lubricate the transmission input splines.
 You may run into botched workmanship on the electrical system; or, elsewhere's.
 There is the possibility of Airheads before 1985 needing valve seat work and 1984 and later Airheads needing a specific transmission repair.

-You will be making up a fairly lengthy & often very pricey parts & supplies list for the above items, as well as a MAJOR tune up & service.
+You will be making a fairly lengthy & often very pricey parts & supplies list for the above items, as well as a major tune up & service.
 You may find problems with the alternator, have to rebuild the front forks; may need new rear shocks, new tires (and tubes), battery (and often battery cables), hand grips, rebuilding of the speedometer & tachometer (combined unit).
 You may have some fun chasing-down wiring harness & other electrical problems.
 Plan on a LOT of cleanup of wheel rims, spokes (rust), frame & body paint.
-The valve seats, valves & valve guides will probably need work, perhaps piston rings too, all of which means a total top-end job (possibly the cylinder head will need valve seats that will be OK with unleaded fuel, if the motorcycle is prior to 1985 and not previously fixed).
+The valve seats, valves & valve guides might need work, perhaps piston rings too, all of which means a total top-end job (possibly the cylinder head will need valve seats that will be OK with unleaded fuel, if the motorcycle is prior to 1985 and not previously fixed).
 If the transmission sat a long time with moisture in it, you may need to overhaul the transmission; and 1985 and later transmissions may or may not have a missing part called a circlip. $$$.
 Rubber seals throughout the bike will be questionable.

-This might sound like an extreme list, but remember that perhaps as much as 46 years is a long time for a piece of machinery to sit around possibly un-used or neglected, exposed to the elements, & generally un-cared for.
+This might seem like an extreme list; but, remember that as much as 47 years is a long time for a piece of machinery to sit around possibly un-used or neglected, exposed to the elements, & generally un-cared for.
 In fact, the bike may even LOOK beautifully-cared-for, but be a MESS mechanically and electrically.
-As a result many of the Airhead bikes people find are really nothing more that a starting point for a complete restoration, & that requires either that they are (or become) a pretty good & patient mechanic, or they spend significant dollars for the services of someone who *really* knows these bikes.
+As a result, many of the Airhead bikes people find are really nothing more that a starting point for a complete restoration, & that requires either that they are (or become) a pretty good & patient mechanic, or they spend significant dollars for the services of someone who *really* knows these bikes.
 There are a relative handful of those gurus, & far too many "mechanics" who will take your money but should never be allowed to put a wrench on a vintage BMW.

-When you look at it, go over it very carefully & check the frame and engine serial numbers; and be sure to ask questions about the service history.
+When you do look at it, go over it very carefully & check the frame and engine serial numbers; and be sure to ask questions about the service history.
 Is that history documented by actual paperwork & receipts?
 Were the valve seats upgraded (pre-1985 models)?
 Have the transmission input splines been lubed? ...when?
 Last fluids change?
 Who did the work & when?
 Transmission ever been opened (1984+ models) for inspection or work?
 Circlip?
 Does it have the original tool kit & owner's manual?
 Forks been serviced? ...when?
 History of damage?

-For various reasons the Airheads are growing in popularity & their prices have gone up dramatically.
-It's very easy to sink two or three thousand dollars OR MORE into such a bike, and this won't be a full frame-up restoration; but, rather, just a decent looking & good running bike.
-For something "looking like new" or a valid restoration..... it can often run several times as much more than you may think.
+For various reasons the Airheads are growing in popularity & their prices have gone up dramatically on some models.
+It's very easy to sink two or three thousand dollars or considerably more into an old motorcycle, and this won't be a full frame-up restoration; but, rather, just a decent looking & good running bike.
+For something "looking like new" or a valid restoration..... it can often cost very considerably much more than you may think.

 There are many reasons to do your own, or some, 'wrenching'.
 Just a few of these are:

 1. You'll feel good.
 You'll have some quiet, peaceful times for yourself.
-SOME people get a LOT of pleasure by tinkering with things.
+Some people get a lot of pleasure by tinkering with things.
 Some get a lot of pleasure making sure that no speck of dust will be anyplace on that pristine showpiece ...(might even ride it now & then).
 I know of a few folks who will pay a trusted mechanic to do all the maintenance on their Airheads.
-I actually know one person who does not even do his own cleaning & waxing.
+I know someone who does not even do his own cleaning & waxing.
 Mostly I know folks that do nearly all their own servicing and maintenance.

 2. You'll save LOTS of $$.
-You'll avoid poor dealer work by knowing what is good, proper work, & correct, for such work, & you'll know about the consequences of poor or bad work.
+You'll avoid poor dealer work by knowing what is good, proper, and correct work, & you'll know about the consequences of poor or bad work.

-3. You'll know the motorcycle better; feel better when riding the bike, knowing that you can likely competently handle any problems yourself.
+3. You'll know the motorcycle better & feel better when riding the bike, knowing that you can likely competently handle any problems yourself.

 4. You'll have increased safety.

-7. Your fear of the unknown will diminish; you will become less shy, you will want to ask questions on the AIRHEADS LIST.
-The answers will often educate you on technical details and sometimes re-affirm that you ARE gaining knowledge.
+8. Your fear of the unknown will diminish.
+You will become less shy, you will want to ask questions on the AIRHEADS LIST.
+The answers will often educate you on technical details and re-affirm that you ARE gaining knowledge.
 Soon YOU will be offering advice!

-8. For those who want to learn, even if they tended in the past to be ham-fisted & break things, they CAN be taught to be competent wrencher's.
-We CAN teach them if they want to learn ....sometimes the transformation is very interesting to behold .....and they become do-it-yourself addicts .....sort of like getting, suddenly, '''religion'''.
+For those who want to learn, even if they tended in the past to be (or THINK they are) ham-fisted & break things, they CAN be taught to be competent wrencher's.
+We CAN teach them if they want to learn ...sometimes the transformation is very interesting to behold ...and they become do-it-yourself addicts ...even, well, sort of, like getting, suddenly, '''religion'''.

-For ME, the best part is seeing the light turn on in someone's head at a TechDay; or, maybe on the TechLIST (Airheads LIST);.....and, watching that person do a competent job, & understand what he/she is doing .....why ....how ....etc.
+For ME, the best part is seeing the light turn on in someone's head at a TechDay; or, maybe on the TechLIST (Airheads LIST);.....and, watching that person do a competent job, & understand what he (or "she") is doing ....why ...how ...etc.
 Don't let that "she" throw you.
-MANY a woman has become a competent wrench .....and, guys, I am sorry to have to tell you this, but the gals tend to follow instructions more than you do! ......(not to mention that I find such competent gals to be very attractive....).
+MANY a woman has become a competent wrench ...and, guys, I am sorry to tell you this, but the gals tend to follow instructions more than you do! ......(not to mention that I find such competent gals to be very attractive....).

-Section 3;Sources ...like Mailing Lists, Forums, Manuals, Websites, ETC:
+Section 3.
+Information Sources ...such as Mailing Lists, Forums, Manuals, Websites, ETC:

-Probably if all of us "guru's" agree on something, it would be a good idea to pay some heed to us.
-Sometimes we so-called Guru's (I humbly put myself in the class of some sort of expert here) disagree, & sometimes we have off-LIST, that is, private, discussions between ourselves.
+Probably if all, or nearly all of us "guru's" agree on something, it would be a good idea to pay extra heed to us.
+Sometimes we so-called Guru's do disagree, & sometimes we have off-LIST, that is, private, discussions between ourselves.
 Sometimes we disagree & we never discuss it. .....Professional courtesy!!
 I've even had some real arguments at rare intervals about something that was posted.
 In general, you will find us so-called "guru's" in agreement.
 Sometimes we differ in our approach.
-That can come about due to a racing background; or, perhaps shop work versus home work; where labor costs are particularly important in the shop atmosphere.
-So, yes, when thinking over what some 'expert' is telling you, you should think about 'where he is coming from' ....maybe just ask!
+That can come about due to a racing background; or, perhaps shop work versus home work where labor costs are particularly important in the shop atmosphere.
+When thinking over what some 'expert' is telling you, you should think about 'where he is coming from' ....& maybe just ask!

 There are some good sources for information on the Internet.
-The website you are on, http://bmwmotorcycletech.info is one of these.
-Many links to other website articles are on this website; some are below in the article you are reading.
-Other links are provided in various articles & ESPECIALLY in the http://bmwmotorcycletech.info/url.htm and http://bmwmotorcycletech.info/references.htm pages.
+The website you are on, http://bmwmotorcycletech.infois one of these.
+Many links to other website articles are on this website, usually scattered in articles; some are below in the article you are reading.
+Other links are provided in various articles & ESPECIALLY in the following:

-You may find the following to be useful. http://www.airheads.org.
+You may find this website to be useful: http://www.airheads.org.
 There are numerous pages/articles of technical information.
-Some I even wrote.
+Some I wrote.
 The beginning of the articles are available to you even if you are not a member of the Airheads Club.
 Joining the Club is very worthwhile, and hardly for just the full articles on that .org website. http://bmwmotorcycletech.info/joinclub.htm

 For parts information, if you want to identify a part by number or description, and BMW's price: